Wenyuan-AI4science/AetherCell/README.md

 Each Skill automates model loading, inference, and result formatting.
 The Skills are distributed inside `aethercell-drug-discovery-v1.0.0/.claude/skills/` in the Hugging Face package.
 This repository also carries a small checksum-guarded source patch so the pinned release is upgraded reproducibly after extraction without duplicating any model weights.

 Cell context is never synthesized.
-Transcriptome and IC50 Skills require a real 10085-gene RNA profile; L1000 prediction additionally requires the matched 978-gene control profile.
+Transcriptome and IC50 Skills require a real 10085-gene RNA profile.
 The `cell_line` string is metadata, not a data loader.
 When no profile is supplied, the Agent must request one or explicitly use the bundled public-data-derived A549 smoke-test context.